kevinkhill/lavacharts/README.md

 For Laravel
 -----------
-Register LavaCharts in your app by adding this line to the providers array in ```app/config/app.php```:
+Register Lavacharts in your app by adding this line to the providers array in ```app/config/app.php```:

   ```
-  "Lavacharts\LavachartsServiceProvider"
+  "Lavacharts\LaravelServiceProvider"
   ```

   Don't worry about the ```Lava``` alias, the service provider registers it automatically.